-5.1.7.3 - Emergency Contraception Service
+5.1.7.4 - Emergency Contraception Service

 The Emergency Contraception (EC) service provides free access if appropriate to the morning after pill following a consultation with an accredited pharmacist.
 The service is available for patients aged 14 years and over and offers convenient access for patients as no appointment is required.
-In 2019-20, 83 pharmacies offered the EC Service and provided 3,771 patients with consultations.
+In 2019-20 83 pharmacies offered the EC Service and provided 3,771 patients with consultations.

-Map 5.1.13 shows the location of the 84 pharmacies who currently offer the service in blue and the pharmacies who don't offer in orange.
-It should be noted that where premises are close to each other the symbols will overlap.
+Map 5.1.13 shows the location of the 79 pharmacies who offer the service in blue and the pharmacies who don't offer in orange.

-Map 5.1.13 - Locations of Pharmacies providing Emergency Contraceptive
+Map 5.1.13 - Locations of pharmacies providing EC in 2019/20

-There are gaps in service provision, which will be considered in more detail in the locality and conclusion sections.
+There are some gaps in service provision in the South Ceredigion area which will be considered in more detail in the South Ceredigion locality section and the conclusion section.

-Figure 5k shows the EC activity per month by pharmacies in 2019/20.
-March 2020 saw a decrease in numbers, which is likely to be due to the COVID-19 pandemic and lockdown restrictions.
+Figure 5i shows the EC activity per month by pharmacies in 2019/20.
+March 2020 saw a decrease in numbers which is likely to be due to the COVID-19 pandemic and lockdown restrictions.

-Figure 5k - Monthly EC Activity in 2019/20
+Figure 5i - Monthly EC Activity in 2019/20

-Figure 5I shows the age of patients accessing the EC service; 18% of the patients were aged under 20.
+Figure 5j shows the age of patients accessing the EC service; 18% of the patients were aged under 20.

-Figure 5I - Patient Age Breakdown for EC in 2019/20
+Figure 5j - Patient Age Breakdown for EC in 2019/20